On the Road

 Dish and dine

-Goode Co.
-Fish Camp is the newest concept from the Goode Co. collection of restaurants, and features an oyster bar and the freshest fish around, along with seasonal dishes in a vibrant setting.
+The second is Levi Goode, chef/owner of both Kitchen & Cantina and Goode Co.
+Fish Camp.
+Fish Camp is the newest concept from the Goode Co. collection of restaurants, and features an oyster bar and the freshest fish around, along with seasonal dishes in a vibrant setting — and it can currently only be found in Shenandoah.

 See and do